Mercedes C Class Car Lease

-The C Class is a car that oozes the typical Mercedes quality and refinement that even the most uneducated on cars would recognise.
+The C Class is a car that oozes the typical Mercedes-Benz quality and refinement that even the most uneducated on cars would recognise.
 Lush looks, and a standard spec that includes cruise control, a part leather interior, hill start assist, and Bluetooth interface, this is a car you’ll feel right at home in.
 Speak to us today about a Mercedes C Class contract hire or car leasing option to suit you.

 It’s to this C-Class, that aspiring middle management executives will turn first in their search for something different from – and possibly a bit nicer than – their usual vehicle choices.
 There’s certainly more than enough reason for them to seriously consider this car.
 It’s slightly bigger, a lot more advanced and boasts what now universally seems to be acknowledged as the nicest cabin you can have in this kind of model.
 But more important than all of that is the way an advanced hybrid aluminium structure has brought the significant weight savings which have made possible the lowest running costs in the segment.
 This then, is the C-Class that others always feared Mercedes would build.